calyxir/calyx/docs/tutorial/langtut.md

     seq {
       read;
-      incr;
+      upd;
       write;
     }

 Try running this program again.
-The memory's initial value was 10, and its final value after execution should be 11.
+The memory's initial value was 10, and its final value after execution should be 14.